Your ward councillors are:

 Hull Road Ward has a budget to spend on local priorities.
 The budget may be used for used for community, environmental, highways and social care projects.

 - community projects may include grants to voluntary organisations and the purchase of services for the local area

 - environmental projects include parks and gardens, open spaces, grass cutting and flower beds

 - The Highways programme includes improvements to surfacing, footpaths, cycle-paths and lighting

-- The Community Care Fund can be used to prevent or delay the need for people to use formal or statutory care packages.
-Examples of projects which could help to achieve this are: reducing social isolation and loneliness, prevention of falls, access to a regular nutritious meal, community transport, practical support, handyperson services and extra support for carers
+- the Community Care Fund is designed to help prevent or delay the need for formal or statutory care packages: projects such as reducing social isolation and loneliness, prevention of falls, access to a regular nutritious meal, community transport, practical support, handyperson services and extra support for carers

 The current ward priorities are:

 - encouraging volunteering and community involvement

 - supporting residents to prosper and access the services they need

 Community groups and voluntary organisations based in the ward are encouraged to apply for ward committee funding.